Pre Tax vs Post Tax Deductions

 Pre-Tax Deductions: Reduce Taxes Before They're Calculated

 Pre-tax deductions are subtracted from your gross wages before federal income tax, state income tax, and in most cases FICA taxes are calculated.
-This means you pay tax on a smaller income — effectively giving you a discount on these benefits equal to your combined marginal tax rate.
+You pay tax on a smaller income — which gives you a discount on those benefits equal to your combined marginal tax rate.

 Common Pre-Tax Deductions: